dwalper/astar-fun/readme.md

 ### Prerequisites

 This was tested on Python 3.6.
 The only non-standard dependency is pyglet, a pretty sweet OpenGL wrapper for Python.
 It's much faster than pygame, though much more "bare metal" as it were - you have to use the OpenGL API to draw lines, for example.
-Cocos2D extends pyglet and provides additional gaming functionality, although it's probably one of the worst-documented libraries I've yet come across so I've avoided using it.

 To install pyglet, just: